DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     helm repo update
     ```

-2. Check you can access ODM's chart:
+2. Check that you can access the ODM chart:

     ```
     helm search repo ibm-odm-prod